-Day-1: So on day one, I meet them right at the Airport exit gate in New Delhi from where we straightaway leave for Agra.
-The drive is about five hours.
-And early noon we check in at the Utkarsh Vilas close to the majestic Taj Mahal.
-Staff is ready with a hot meal post which I recommend that the guests take some rest.
-And in the evening I am joined by local culture guides who take you to an extensive tour of the Evening guided tour of Taj Mahal.
-You can do some shopping post this cultural trip and then return to an awesome meal and cozy beds of the hotel for an overnight rest.
+Day-1: I met my guests early in the morning at the Airport exit gate in New Delhi from where we straightaway left for Agra.
+After a five-hour drive, we checked in at the Utkarsh Vilas close to the majestic Taj Mahal.
+The hotel staff was ready with a hot meal post which the guests went back to their room to rest.
+In the evening, we were joined by local guides who took us on an extensive guided tour of the Taj Mahal.
+After enjoying India’s most famous monument, the guests did some shopping for souvenirs and gifst.
+We returned to the hotel for an awesome dinner.

-Day-4: Day four is about taking two safaris, one early morning and another post an early lunch.
-We begin the day early and land as per the opening timings of the National Park to catch an early Tiger.
-So where do we go?
-Well, we go by the local guides’ directive – if a tiger was spotted in a particular region the day before, he might have changed its location the next day.
-So there is not a fixed plan.
-Thus I will detail where we spotted Tiger on this very trip.
+Day-4: Today we explored Ranthambhore National Park with two safaris, one early morning and another post an early lunch.
+We began the day early reached the park gate as per the opening timings so we could catch an early glimpse of the tiger.
 Our first Tiger spotting happened with the rising Sun amid the song of the birds as the majestic animal came for its first drink of the day at the Soorwal Lake.
-The tourists not only filled their camera with various poses The Tiger threw at us but also many species of birds that the Soorwal Lake is famous for.
-Post lunch during the evening Safari we visited the ruins of the Ranthambore Fort – one of the best Tiger sighting zones of the region.
+The tourists not only filled their camera with various poses the Tiger threw at us but also many species of birds that the Soorwal Lake is famous for.
+Post lunch during the evening Safari we visited the ruins of the Ranthambore Fort.
 But we could not spot a Tiger during this time, so decided to visit again in the coming days.
-Rather we spotted wild boar, wild bear and some awesome species of birds including the Rufous Treepie which is also fondly called the TIGER’s TOOTHPICK.
-Towards the early end of this Safari, we also went on a short hike to the Ganesha temple of the Fort region, where through binoculars we spotted a Tiger at a long distance.
-The most important birds in Ranthambore include’s Graylag Goose, Woodpeckers, Indian Gray Hornbills, Common Kingfishers, Bee Eaters, Cuckoos, Parakeets, Asian Palm Swift, Owl, Nightjars, Pigeon, Dove, Crakes, Snipes, Sandpipers, Gulls, Terns, Great Crested Grebe, Eagles, Darters, Cormorants, Egrets, Herons, Bittern and many more.
-By the time we are done with this, the day has come to an end and it is time to dig your fingers into a Rajasthani Meal done to your taste and after that hit the bed.
-And all that with some Rajasthani Music playing in the dining area.
+However, we did manage to get sightings of the other animals of the forest: Wild Boar, Sloth Bear, as well some awesome species of birds including the Rufous Treepie, Indian Eagle-Owl, Brown Fish Owl, and more.
+By the time we were done with this, the day had come to an end and it was time to head back to the lodge.
+Our dinner comprised of a finger-licking good Rajasthani Meal done to and after that we hit the bed exhausted after our long day.

-Day-8: On day eight, it is time to bid adieu to the tourists, some of whom have now become good friends.
-And the tour ends on a happy note with hugs and exchange of contact details…and a promise to meet again.
+Day-8: Sadly, it was time to bid adieu to our guests, some of whom had now become good friends.
+Our tour ended on a happy note with hugs and exchanges of contact details…and a promise to meet again.